 More than half the states maintain local franchising which continues to be the best environment for ensuring the needs of local communities are fulfilled.
 While the renewal process as guided by Federal Law has not changed, the outcomes of franchise renewal are changing with the evolving business and technology environment.
 How have Community Media Centers and PEG access fared in recent franchise renewals?
 What are the biggest challenges faced during franchise renewal?
 This session will provide answers to questions about needs assessment, HD and EPG for PEG access, capital vs operating funding issues, and how to prepare for and maximize your opportunities during renewal and franchising negotiations.

 Going back to the Roots with Activist Media/ Filmmaking: Moderator, Heather Reed, Provincetown Community Television, Tim McCarthy, Publisher, Elise Hugus, UnderCurrent Productions

 In our current political climate, many of us are seeking ways to fight against the issues affecting our communities.
 Creating activism-focused media and capturing political events can help to incite social change.
 Learn more from this talented panel about their passions, challenges, useful resource tips and more.

 How to Build and Program a LPFM or Internet Radio Station: Heather McCormack, Somerville Media Center and Morgan Jaffe, Boston Neighborhood Network

 What have you already got that you don’t even know you have?
-What should you look into adding to your arsenal?
-This is an open-discussion session where you will learn clever new tools for creating high quality graphic design within minutes, more efficient email management and simple social media automation tools!
+What should you think about adding to your arsenal?
+John, Ross and Amy lead an open-discussion session where you will learn clever new tools for creating videos and storytelling in minutes as well as other tools!
 Please come prepared to share your own tools and resources with the group!

 Legislative Updates on Closed Captioning: Jim Horwood and Gerry Lederer

-Please join us to discuss our legislative efforts, Enterprise Fund policy updates, and future concentrations to secure PEG funding.
-We want your input as we plan for upcoming events and strategies in 2018!
+Join with representatives from Mass Access to discuss Massachusetts legislative efforts, Enterprise Fund policy updates, and future concentrations to secure PEG funding.
+We need your input as we plan for upcoming events and strategies in 2018!

-As community media professionals and volunteers, you invest a lot of time and energy into your work, but are you getting the most out of that effort?
-This presentation will provide practical, useful strategies to use in managing your time, and all the many hats you wear throughout the day.
+Are you getting the most out of your effort and time at work?
 You may know some great time management techniques, but are you using the right ones for your personality and work style?
 Maryann Murphy will talk about practical, useful strategies for managing and juggling your time and work duties, and help you to maximize productivity and reduce your stress.
-It will be interesting, and it will be informative – just like the programs you produce!
+Join her for a session that promises to be interesting and informative – just like the programs you produce!

 Are you running a youth summer camp and want to engage more young people?
-Want to raise revenues for fee-based education program?
+Want to raise revenues for fee-based education programs?
 Recruit more students to your media center?
-Want to start an after-school program or add media literacy curricula to your classes?
+Start an after-school program or add media literacy curricula to your classes?
 This session is for you!
 Be inspired, ask questions and share best practices as we discuss developing sustainable youth media programs.
-Topics will include: funding, recruitment, equipment choices, incentives, classroom conduct and policies, building allies and partners, meeting the educational needs of your community, and training staff.
-Learn from developed programs and bring questions to develop your own.
+Topics will include funding, recruitment, equipment choices, incentives, classroom conduct and policies, building allies and partners, meeting the educational needs of your community, and training staff.
+Learn from developed programs how to develop your own.